luis-sousa-pinto/bindplane-op/docs/www/configuration.md

 BindPlane will look for flags, environment variables, and a configuration file, with precedence: flags > environment variables > configuration file.

 Server and client configurations can be bootstrapped using the `init` command.
-See the [initialization section](./configuration.md#initialization).
+See the [initialization section](doc:configuration#initialization).

-For detailed examples, see the [configurations seection](./configuration.md#example-configuration).
+For detailed examples, see the [configurations section](doc:configuration#example-configuration).

 **Host**